jessegeens/mas-project1/README.md

 We provided solutions for all three parts of the assignment.
-The behaviour for part 1 is called autonomous-behaviour (for worlds basic-*) The behaviour for part 2 is called energy-constrained (for worlds energy-1 and energy-2) The behaviour for part 3 is called colored (for the task-delegation world)
+The behaviour for part 1 is called autonomous-behaviour (for worlds basic-*) The optimised behaviour for part 1 is called autonomous-behaviour-optimized (for worlds basic-*) The behaviour for part 2 is called energy-constrained (for worlds energy-1 and energy-2) The behaviour for part 3 is called colored (for the task-delegation world)